 The Clinical Psychology Program is committed to providing a supportive, student-centered training environment to ensure that students are able to smoothly navigate their graduate experience.
 There are a variety of formal structures and processes in place to guide students as they proceed through the program, including one-on-one academic advisement, clinical advisement (assessment and therapy), and research advisement.
 Students also receive one-on-one and group mentorship from senior students.
 The director of externship and internship training also provides extensive guidance and mentorship (one-on-one and in a weekly professional seminar) on externship and internship placement and training.
 Finally, the program director oversees the advisement and mentorship process and also offers one-on-one advisement to students and the clinical program provides a number of ways for students to become involved and provide feedback including class representative, the Organization of Psychology Students (OPS), and teaching assistant positions.
 Read more about these opportunities.

-Here are the latest figures (PDF) for our program, including internship statistics and licensure data.
-The Office of Student Finance has the most recent tuition figures.
+Here are the latest figures (PDF) for our program, including internship statistics, licensure data, and tuition figures.

 If you have any questions, please contact Program Director Lata K. McGinn at firstname.lastname@example.org; 718.430.3965.